 Enjoy Howling Cow ice cream and support the finalists from your program or college.
-The event is free and open to the public, but registration is encouraged.
-Registration will open soon.
+The event is free and open to the public.
 Visitor parking is available near Hunt Library.

 1st Place $1,000 | 2nd Place $750 | People’s Choice $500